Sweety25-rawat/CODTECH-Task1/README.md

    - Shows the distribution of the `media_type` variable.

 ## Conclusion
-The EDA process provided a comprehensive understanding of the **Trending Movies Dataset**, identified relationships between variables, and uncovered outliers.
+The EDA process has provided a comprehensive understanding of the **Trending Movies Dataset**, highlighting key patterns, correlations, and outliers.
 The cleaned data is now ready for further analysis or model building.

 ## Future Work
 - Build predictive models using the cleaned data to predict movie popularity or ratings.